 Sandra Hale Schulman is an arts writer, curator and film producer

-Her work has appeared in Billboard, Variety, Rolling Stone, Ocean Drive, Country Music Magazine, The New York Daily News, News From Indian Country, and Entertainment Weekly.
+Her work has appeared in Billboard, Variety, Rolling Stone, Ocean Drive, Country Music Magazine, The New York Daily News, Artsy, News From Indian Country, Indian Country Today and Entertainment Weekly.
 She was an entertainment columnist for the South Florida Sun-Sentinel for 8 years.

 Part Cherokee, she has become a spokesperson for Native American causes on TV and radio.
+She co-produced an exhibit on native musicians at the Smithsonian Museum of the American Indian in Washington DC and Manhattan.
 Raised in New York, she has worked out of NYC, Miami Beach, Los Angeles, Joshua Tree, and Nashville, Tennessee.

 She is a curator and consultant for Howl Happening Gallery in NYC.
-Her archives of rare Ramones designs by Arturo Vega were featured at the Queens Museum and at the Grammy Museum Los Angeles Spring 2017
+Her archives of rare Ramones designs by Arturo Vega were featured at the Queens Museum , the Grammy Museum,

 She co-founded two galleries in NYC in the 1980s - Spiritual America and 303 Gallery,